University of Alaska System

-Since the population of Alaska is smaller than that of most U.S. states, the University of Alaska System is a relatively small one.
+Since the population of Alaska is smaller than that of most U.S. states, the University of Alaska System is also relatively small.
 However, it does have several notable academic departments.
 At UAF, these are the geology department, the atmospheric sciences department, and the wildlife biology department.
 Reflecting the state's small population, the amount of federal land granted to the University of Alaska under the Morrill Act was the second-smallest grant in the country.

 Governance

 The University of Alaska is formally established under Article VII of the Alaska State Constitution.
 Article VII also establishes a board of regents, appointed by the state's governor and confirmed by the state's legislature, that is tasked with governing the university.
 All regents serve eight-year terms, except for the student regent, who is nominated by the three main campuses for a two-year term.
 The board selects a university president who oversees the statewide administration.
 Under the president, responsibility for the three main universities is assigned to their respective chancellors.
 There is also the Coalition of Student Leaders, a group of representatives from the UA student governments that advocates for student issues.